alexgomesnet3/challenge-nodejs-concepts/README.md

 ### To install the application:

-This is a [Node.js](https://nodejs.org/en/) project challenge with uses Express.js.
+This is a [Node.js](https://nodejs.org/en/) project challenge that uses Express.js.
 For install this project after clone, use next steps:

 ```bash
 $ yarn